Havie/GameCatalogue/README.md

 # GameCatalogue
- local .NET and Blazor application to simulate a video game catalogue
+ Local .NET and Blazor SPA application to simulate a video game catalogue.